atdyer/proposal/notes/sparse.md

 **Notes.**

+Research gap: development of high-performance software is tedious and error-prone.
+Writing libraries requires lots of code to cover lots of formats.
+Common to give a compiler dense matrices, but they give it sparse matrix format descriptions.

 The authors point out that rather than explicitly using sparse matrix formats, it is common to give the compiler a dense matrix program and allow the compiler to decide how and when to user sparse matrices instead.
 Their approach however, is to generate sparse matrices given user-defined storage formats.
 This is accomplished by describing formats as relations and the execution of loops nests as evaluation of relational queries.

 Their abstractions are essentially the same that we use: Matrices and vectors are modeled as relations that hold indices and values.